skrantidatta/LIPINC-V2/README.md

 # LipSyncTimit Dataset : A Multimodal Dataset for LipSyncing DeepFake Forensics

 LipSyncTimit Dataset includes 202 real videos from the VidTIMIT dataset, which contains recordings of 43 volunteers reciting short sentences, with synchronized audio and visual tracks.
 We collected real audio samples from the LSR2 dataset, and AI-generated (fake) audio samples were obtained from the LibriSeVoc dataset.
+We also created two compressed versions of our dataset using constant rate factors of 23 and 40.
+The lip-sync deepfakes were created using five state-of-the-art forgery methods.
+In total, our dataset includes 9,090 lip-syncing deepfake videos, along with their compressed versions

 <img src='./Images/LipSyncTIMIT1.png' width=900>